Sagittarius: Expansion, Truth, and Higher Meaning

 The Drifter, or an Arrow Without a Target

-In an extreme form, this could manifest as a nameless drifter who hitch-hikes from town to town, disappearing off the face of the earth as soon as they leave.
-This person will undoubtedly have interesting stories and a unique point of view.
-They may not have any money, but they also don’t have expenses, and they aren’t responsible for anyone else.
-In a way, they are completely free, but the dark side of their adventure is that it doesn’t have intention.
-They have become aimless, going everywhere yet nowhere at the same time— much like someone who jumps from one course to the next, or one relationship to another, never fully landing or applying what they’ve learned.
+To paint a vivid picture, an extreme form of this could manifest as a nameless drifter who hitch-hikes from town to town, disappearing off the face of the earth as soon as they leave.
+They will undoubtedly have many interesting stories and a unique point of view.
+They might not have any money, but also don’t have expenses, and they aren’t responsible for anyone.
+In a way, they are completely free— but the dark side of their adventure is that it doesn’t have intention.
+They have become aimless, going everywhere yet nowhere at the same time.

 When “Truth” turns into Dogma